papermerge/salinic/README.md

 # Salinic

 Salinic - provides modular search.
-It features a unified, familiar API that allows you to plug in different search backends.
+It features a unified API that allows you to plug in different search backends.
-Currently it supports only Xapian backend.
+Currently, it supports only Xapian backend.

 ## Usage